LSone1/Hotel-WebApp/README.md

 # Hotel-WebApp
-A hotel webapp for Prince Al's Royale Hotel
+A hotel webapp for Prince Al's Royal Hotel